MISSION STATEMENT

 Depending on the severity of the offense, the student may be assigned a warning or mark on their behavior log, parents may receive a notification, the student may be removed from class, may be placed on a student contract, may receive detention or after school community service hour, may lose out on participating in extracurricular activities, or In School Suspension (ISS) up to 2 days.

-Other major offenses that endanger the health and safety of others, forgery and cheating, theft, destruction of property, or repeated violations of offenses.
+Other major offenses that endanger the health and safety of others, such as forgery and cheating, theft, destruction of property, or repeated violations of offenses.

 A student shall not attempt or use the identity signature or academic work of another person and represent it as his/her own.